-The doctor visits involved in pursing an evaluation for FPIES can feel both overwhelming and stressful at times.
+The doctor visits involved in pursuing an evaluation for FPIES can feel both overwhelming and stressful at times.
 No family should have to go through this process alone!

 What can I expect at the first allergist and/or gastroenterologist appointment?